 The walk continues with views of the Darent Valley, and through woods full of bluebells in the spring.
-Connections with medieval pilgrimage continue including Chevening church which is dedicated to St. Botolph, the patron saint of travellers, and a short detour to Kemsing, known for St. Edith’s Holy Well, and a frequent stopping place for medieval pilgrims .
+Connections with the medieval pilgrimage route continue including Chevening Church which is dedicated to St. Botolph, the patron saint of travelers, and a short detour to Kemsing, known for St. Edith’s Holy Well, and a frequent stopping place for medieval pilgrims.
 There is a peaceful Kent Wildlife Trust nature reserve for a picnic.
-The overnight stay is in Wrotham associated with the journeys of medieval archbishops.
-Approx. 9 miles/14 kms
+The overnight stay is in Wrotham, a town associated with the journeys of medieval archbishops.
+Approx. 9 miles/14 km

 Day 7 –Wrotham to Rochester

 Take a short detour from the trail to the Coldrum Stones, a Neolithic site where atmospheric scenes take the eye along the Medway gap.
-Continuing along the foot of the downs towards Rochester, you will pass the Paddlesworth crossing, where it is thought that medieval pilgrims waded over a now hidden causeway.
-Taking today’s safer crossing, descend into Rochester, with its cathedral, Norman castle, restaurants and accommodation for the night.
-Approx. 12 miles/19 kms
+Continuing along the foot of the downs towards Rochester, you will pass the Paddlesworth Crossing, where it is thought that medieval pilgrims waded over a now-hidden causeway.
+Taking today’s safer crossing, descend into Rochester with its Cathedral, Norman Castle, restaurants, and accommodation for the night.
+Approx. 12 miles/19 km

 Day 8 – Rochester to Thurnham

 Leave the city behind through fields and woodland, seeing wild orchids in season.
-Perhaps calling in for morning coffee at the old Robin Hood pub in the woods, and then on to a picnic at Kits Coty, with the remains of the Neolithic chamber For the last stage of today’s walk the ridge is ascended again, reaching the ruins of Thurnham Castle which stands high above the landscape below.
-Overnight accommodation at a walker friendly inn, in Thurnham with a well-reviewed restaurant.
-Approx. 12 miles/19 kms
+Perhaps calling in for morning coffee at the old Robin Hood pub in the woods, and then on to a picnic at Kits Coty, with the remains of the Neolithic chamber For the last leg of today’s walk the ridge climbs up again, reaching the ruins of Thurnham Castle which stands high above the landscape below.
+Overnight accommodation at a walker friendly inn in Thurnham with a well-reviewed restaurant.
+Approx. 12 miles/19 km

 Day 9 – Thurnham to Lenham

-Old sections of the Pilgrims Way continue from Thurnham or there is a short detour to the beautiful Leeds Castle, home of six medieval queens.
-Returning to the North Downs Way, you continue to Hollingbourne, where lunch can be taken.
-Accommodation for the night will be in an historic inn, at the picturesque Lenham square.
-Approx.11 miles/18 kms with detour.
+Old sections of the Pilgrims Way continue from Thurnham, or there is a short detour to the beautiful Leeds Castle, home of six medieval queens.
+Returning to the North Downs Way, you continue to Hollingbourne, where lunch can be enjoyed.
+Accommodation for the night will be in a historic inn at the picturesque Lenham Square.
+Approx.11 miles/18 km with detour.

 Day 10 – Lenham to Wye

 Head along the old trackway past the Lenham Chalk Cross and look out for the rare Apple snail, thought to have been introduced to England by the Romans.
 Take a lunchtime stop in the village of Charing, where the ruins of the Archbishops Palace can be viewed from the green.
-After ascending in to woodland, the way continues through the agricultural landscape towards Eastwell Manor where, in the churchyard of the ruined church, can be seen the tomb of Richard Plantagenet, the illegitimate son of Richard III.
+After ascending in to woodland, the way continues through agricultural landscape towards Eastwell Manor where, in the churchyard of the ruined church the tomb of Richard Plantagenet can be seen, the illegitimate son of Richard III.
 Crossing the village cricket green at Boughton Lees, refreshments are available at the inn, before descending to Wye.
-Approx. 10 miles/16 kms
+Approx. 10 miles/16 km

 Day 11 - Wye to Canterbury, or, Wye to Brabourne

-Shorter itinerary: Wye to Canterbury – visit Boughton Aluph church and see the Pilgrims Porch, where medieval pilgrims gathered at the church.
+Shorter itinerary: Wye to Canterbury – visit Boughton Aluph Church and see the Pilgrims Porch, where medieval pilgrims gathered at the church.
 Look out for deer in the woods, and wild bluebells in springtime.
 Take the footpath through Godmersham Park, where Jane Austen’s brother lived, and thought to be the inspiration for Mansfield Park.
-A choice of inns and a tea room, to take lunch in the medieval village of Chilham.
-The final stage of the journey passes through hop gardens and apple orchards to Canterbury, where accommodation is in one of several walker friendly hotels close to the Cathedral.
-Approx. 16 miles/26 kms.
+A choice of inns and a tea room for lunch in the medieval village of Chilham.
+The final leg of the journey passes through hop gardens and apple orchards to Canterbury, where accommodation is in one of several walker-friendly hotels close to the Cathedral.
+Approx. 16 miles/26 km

 Extended itinerary: complete the entire North Downs Way/Via Francigena to Dover.
 From Wye continue the ‘North Downs Way & Coast’ walk.

-Wye to Brabourne – Follow the North Downs Way up onto the chalk escarpment, the views opening out as you ascend to the Wye Nature Reserve, where orchids flower in season.
-Above the bowl-shaped valley at the Devil’s Kneading Trough, enjoy stunning views from the scarp across Romney Marsh to Dungeness and over the Channel.
+Wye to Brabourne – Follow the North Downs Way up onto the steep chalk slope, the views opening out as you ascend to the Wye Nature Reserve, where orchids flower in season.
+Above the bowl-shaped valley at Devil’s Kneading Trough, enjoy stunning views from the slope across Romney Marsh to Dungeness and over the Channel.
 This is a lovely place for a picnic before ascending the chalk slopes to Brabourne village.
 There should be time to explore the hidden valleys of the Crundale Downs (+ 3 or +6 miles).
 9 km/5.5 miles

 Day 12 – Canterbury (Departure Day), or, Brabourne to Folkestone

 Brabourne to Folkstone: Today’s walk explores the most rural aspects of the Kent downs.
-Catch glimpses of the sea as you cross miles of pastureland, before admiring the 360-degree panoramic views from Tolsford Hill.
-The rustic Gatekeeper Inn is a good place to take lunch before continuing over the chalk downland to Folkstone.
-This grassland is littered with rare flora, WW2 pillboxes and earthworks from a Norman Castle.
+Catch glimpses of the sea as you cross miles of pastures, before admiring the 360-degree panoramic views from Tolsford Hill.
+The rustic Gatekeeper Inn is a good place for lunch before continuing over the chalk downland to Folkstone.
+This grassland is littered with rare flora, WW2 pillboxes, and earthworks from a Norman Castle.
 2 km / 8.2 miles

 Day 13 - Folkestone to Dover

-Head back onto the North Downs Way and Saxon Shore Way.
-Pass Caesar’s Camp Iron-age fort and the Battle of Britain memorial and museum, where the visitor centre is part of ‘Chalk Up 21’– the first of nine buildings in an imaginative 21st century architectural series that you will pass.
-Follow the White Cliffs Country Trail along the top of cliffs, passing a Knights Templar church along with Napoleonic forts offering dramatic views of Dover castle and the White Cliffs of Dover.
-You may catch glimpses of France on the hazy horizon as you head into Dover, with plenty of options for food, drink.
-9 km / 10.5 miles
+Head back onto North Downs Way and Saxon Shore Way.
+Pass the Caesar’s Camp Iron Age fort and the Battle of Britain memorial and museum, where the visitor center is part of ‘Chalk Up 21’– the first of nine buildings you’ll pass in an imaginative 21st-century architectural series.
+Follow the White Cliffs Country Trail along the top of cliffs, passing a Knights Templar church along with Napoleonic forts offering dramatic views of Dover Castle and the White Cliffs of Dover.
+You may catch glimpses of France on the hazy horizon as you head into Dover, with plenty of options for food and drink.
+16.9 km / 10.5 miles